 I don’t recall ever really believing that a giant bunny actually delivered baskets to our house, but my parents did fill a basket full of small toys and treats for my sister and me each year.

 We had family Easter egg hunts, and some of my best memories with my cousins involve scrambling to find eggs and the queen’s nest (aka the “golden egg”).
 We still laugh and tell those stories when we are together.

 However, more importantly, my parents always focused on the death, burial, and resurrection of Christ during this time.

-I learned at an early age about Passover and the blood shed by the lamb.
+At an early age I learned about Passover and the blood shed by the lamb.
 I learned that Christ was the fulfillment of that Passover lamb.